dutt/new_dev_tips/README.md

 # Tips for new developers

-I've worked for a number of years now and have been similar things in a number of new developers when they face the difference between school and industry, so to speed things up a bit I thought I'd write these down.
+I've worked for a number of years now and have been similar things in a number of new developers when they face the difference between school and industry, so to speed things up a bit I thought I'd write these down to gather my thougths.

 ## Pace your learning